G. H. Nichols and Company

-G. H. Nichols and Company was an American industrial company founded by William Henry Nichols and his partner, Charles W. Walter.
+G. H. Nichols and Company was an American industrial chemistry company founded by William Henry Nichols and his partner, Charles W. Walter.

 Background

 In 1870, Nichols, assisted by Walter, started making acids.
 He attended the Brooklyn Polytechnic Institute when it was a prep school and worked at the institute laboratory for two years.
 Nichols later enrolled at Cornell University in the Science Department with the class of 1872, staying only for a few months.
 For a supposed participation in a prank, he was expelled from Cornell, refusing to divulge or acknowledge the names of his accomplices.
 Nichols then went to New York University, where he received his bachelor's degree in 1870, and his M.S. in 1873.
 His choice of career was attributed to, or influenced by John W. Draper, under whom he chose to study.
 Draper was considered an outstanding chemist who later became a founder of the American Chemical Society.

 In an interview conducted by Gerhard Hershfeld, Nichols revealed that the greatest characteristic of his father (George Henry Nichols) was his "bent for research."
 He also described his father George as a dreamer who was "always trying to figure out what the world would look like twenty years hence."
 During the 1870s, with the coming of the electrical age, Nichols put every bit of his ability and resources into producing high-grade copper on a large scale.
 Nichols was the first man in the chemical industry to use pyrite (the common sulphide of iron) in place of brimstone.
 According to Nichols in an interview, "the more he discovered, the more he found to discover, and the greater his business grew, the greater was his effort to make it grow."